michael2012z/BitBible/markdown/KJV/files/Ps.md

 68. But chose the tribe of Judah, the mount Zion which he loved.

-69. And he built his sanctuary like high palaces, like the earth which he hath established for ever.established: Heb. founded
+69. And he built his sanctuary like high palaces, like the earth which he hath established for ever.

 70. He chose David also his servant, and took him from the sheepfolds:

-71. From following the ewes great with young he brought him to feed Jacob his people, and Israel his inheritance.following: Heb. after
+71. From following the ewes great with young he brought him to feed Jacob his people, and Israel his inheritance.

 72. So he fed them according to the integrity of his heart; and guided them by the skilfulness of his hands.

 ## Psalms 79

-1. A Psalm of Asaph.O God, the heathen are come into thine inheritance; thy holy temple have they defiled; they have laid Jerusalem on heaps.of: or, for
+1. A Psalm of Asaph.O God, the heathen are come into thine inheritance; thy holy temple have they defiled; they have laid Jerusalem on heaps.

 2. The dead bodies of thy servants have they given to be meat unto the fowls of the heaven, the flesh of thy saints unto the beasts of the earth.